Money

 How to fight poverty?

-Measures against poverty will only be effective when we understand the circumstances of poor people's decisions.
-A common misunderstanding is that poor are incapable of thinking rationally about money.
+Measures against poverty will only be effective when we understand the circumstances of poor people’s decisions.
+A common misunderstanding is that the poor are incapable of thinking rationally about money.
 However, they are just as rational as the rest of us.

 We often think of helping others by developing our own ideas about what would work best and then following through with our solutions.
 But to truly help others, you should first find out what they need and want and not what you think they want and need.
 So to truly understand others put yourself in their shoes.
 When you live with those, you find out how you can help with the struggles they face.